 Group Size: Find out how many children are in the group.
 The smaller the group, the better.
 Imagine a group of 25 two-year olds with five adults, compared to a group of 10 with two adults.
 Both groups have the same adult to child ratio.
 Which would be calmer and safer?
 Which would be more like a family?

 Parent Involvement: As a parent, you are the key to quality care.
 You have the right to drop in any time to observe the program or to see your child.
 You should feel welcome at all times and feel comfortable when talking with your child care provider.

 Turnover: Check how long caregivers have been at the center or providing care in their homes.
 It’s best if children stay with the same provider for at least a year.
 Providers who come and go make it hard on your child.
 Getting used to new providers takes time and energy that could be spent learning new things.

 Training: Ask about the providers’ training and education.
-Providers with special training in working with children and/or degrees will be better able to help your child learn.
+Providers with special training for working with children and/or degrees will be better able to help your child learn.
 Programs regulated by NYS require providers to receive ongoing training in health & safety, nutrition, child abuse & neglect, and other child development areas to maintain their license or registration.
-Quality child care programs make training their providers a priority.
+Quality programs make training their priority.

 Good Health & Safety Practices: Attention to basic health and safety factors is critical to high quality child care and your child’s safety.
 NYS regulations require that all licensed and registered providers meet basic health & safety standards.
 Our Parent Guide to Finding Quality Child Care goes into more detail on what to look for and has a helpful checklist of specific health & safety related questions you can ask at your visit.